Best Cleveland Concrete Driveways

 It is all too common that we see estimates from our competitors that do not include rebar or perhaps does not include tear out.
 There is nothing wrong with those estimates, it is just not comprehensive.
 So it is important that you compare "oranges to oranges" when shopping for a new concrete driveway.

-When you request an estimate from Concrete Experts Cleveland, you can rest assured that all the details of the project will be spelled out in the project notes as well as the comprehensive estimate that you will receive.
+When you request an estimate from construction companies in Cleveland Ohio ( or Akron !) , you can rest assured that all the details of the project will be spelled out in the project notes as well as the comprehensive estimate that you will receive.
 This is exactly why most estimates include an onsite inspection from one of our "field estimators" so that we can give you a very solid estimate from the beginning.

 Initially at the beginning inception of Concrete Experts Cleveland, we asked our general contractors and residential customers what the biggest problem was in dealing with Cleveland area concrete contractors.
 The answer came back the same every time, it was: